Individual Travel Assistance

 See below for our standard agency fees, which are applied above and beyond the cost of your travel.

 Warning: modification or refund charges apply even to full fare train tickets in Europe.
-They may be substantial or total on discount tickets.
-Some discount rail tickets are train-specific: neither refundable nor changeable.
+They are generally substantial or total on train-specific discount tickets, which are neither refundable nor changeable (one of the advantages of travelling on a railpass).
 Bottom line: despite the advance-purchase advantages, you should order discount tickets only once your travel plans are reasonably certain.

 Tickets for Shorter Journeys

-If you are only making short trips, we offer unrestricted tickets (changeable, and refundable less a service fee not surpassing 20% of ticket cost) at published, Rail Europe prices.
-These can be consulted at http://www.raileurope.com/us/rail/point_to_point/triprequest.htm.
+If you are only making short trips, we offer unrestricted tickets (changeable, and refundable prior to travel date less 20% of ticket cost).
+Prices can be consulted at http://www.raileurope.com/us/rail/point_to_point/triprequest.htm.

 Discounts: if you book at least 21 days in advance of your date of travel (2 weeks if you are willing to pick up your tickets in our Paris office), and tell us at the time of booking that you are willing to accept tickets which are not refundable or exchangeable, we may be able to get you a lower fare by buying your tickets through local sources in Europe.
 The farther in advance you book, the more likely this is to be true, and the greater the discounts potentially available.